node-red/node-red-nodes/hardware/blink1/README.md

 Install
 -------

-Run the following command in the user directory of your Node-RED install.
+Run the following command in your Node-RED user directory - typically `~/.node-red`
-This is usually `~/.node-red`

     npm i node-red-node-blink1

 Usage
 -----

-Sends the <b>msg.payload</b> to a Thingm Blink(1) LED device.
+Sends the `msg.payload` to a Thingm Blink(1) LED device.
 The payload can be any of the following:

  - a three part csv string of r,g,b - e.g. red is  255,0,0
  - a hex colour #rrggbb - e.g. green is  #00FF00
  - a <a href="http://www.cheerlights.com/control-cheerlights">@cheerlights</a> colour name - e.g. blue

- The colours it accepts are - red, amber, green, blue, cyan, magenta, yellow, orange, pink, purple, white, warmwhite (or oldlace), black, (or off)
+ The colours it accepts are - red, amber, green, blue, cyan, magenta, yellow, orange, pink, purple, white, warmwhite (or oldlace), black, (and off)